-There are several points that distinguish our work from the others.
-First, we use a pseudo derivative method that accounts for leaky effect in membrane potential of LIF neuron.
-We approximately estimate the leaky effect by comparing total membrane potential value and obtain relative ratio between IF and LIF neurons.
+There are several points that distinguish our work from others.
+First, we use a pseudo derivative method that accounts for leaky effect in membrane potential of LIF neurons.
+We approximately estimate the leaky effect by comparing total membrane potential value and obtain the ratio between IF and LIF neurons.
 During the back-propagating phase, the pseudo derivative of LIF neuronal function is estimated by combining the straight through estimation and leak correctional term as described in equation (22).
-Next, we construct our networks by leveraging state-of-the-art deep architectures such as VGG \cite{simonyan2014very} and ResNet \cite{he2016deep}.
+Next, we construct our networks by leveraging frequently used architectures such as VGG \cite{simonyan2014very} and ResNet \cite{he2016deep}.
 To the best of our knowledge, this is the first work that demonstrates spike-based supervised BP learning for SNNs containing more than 10 trainable layers.
-Our deep SNNs obtain the superior classification accuracies in MNIST, SVHN and CIFAR-10 datasets in comparison to the other networks trained with spike-based algorithm.
-Moreover, we present a network parameter (\textit{i.e.} weights and threshold) initialization scheme for a variety of deep SNN architectures.
-In the experiment, we show that the proposed initialization scheme appropriately initializes the deep SNNs facilitating training convergence for a given network architecture and training strategy.
+Our deep SNNs obtain the superior classification accuracies in MNIST, SVHN and CIFAR-10 datasets in comparison to the other networks trained with the spike-based algorithm.
 In addition, as opposed to complex error or neuron normalization method adopted by \cite{lee2016training} and \cite{wu2018direct}, respectively, we demonstrate that deep SNNs can be naturally trained by only accounting for spiking activities of the network.
-As a result, our work paves the effective way for training deep SNNs with spike-based BP algorithm.
+As a result, our work paves the effective way for training deep SNNs with a spike-based BP algorithm.